 There are many binocular sets that could be touted as the “best for birding”.
 Most of them are 8×42 models.
 I narrowed the choices down to 3 such binoculars to make your choice more manageable.
 That left me with the following.

-If you’re in a hurry, you can click (or tap) the Celestron links in the list above to check their prices and availability at Amazon.
-The Nikon link will first take you to another page here at Optics Oasis where I reviewed that model earlier.
-From there you can easily check them out at Amazon too.
+If you’re in a hurry, you can click (or tap) the links in the list above to check their prices and availability at Amazon.
+Otherwise, just keep scrolling and reading to learn more about them before making your purchase.

 Bird Watching Made Easy…Or Easier